-We evaluate the performance of ABA within TE tunnels by a network dimensioning approach as described in Sec.
-4. However, ABA also has to be implemented for existing networks for which the topology, link capacities, traffic matrix estimates, and information about the deployed routing and load balancing schemes are given.
-Hence, we first explain the architectural requirements for networks to use ABA for capacity tunnels, then we describe two concepts which implement the ABA concepts.
+We evaluate the performance of ABA within TE tunnels by network dimensioning as will be described in Sec.
+IV.
+However, ABA has to be implemented somehow for existing networks for which the topology, link capacities, traffic matrix estimates, and information about applied routing and load balancing schemes are given.
+Therefore, we first explain the architectural requirements for these networks using ABA, then we describe two concepts which implement ABA.

-3.1 Network Requirements
+A. Network Requirements

 Our goal is a fair assignment of network capacity to the TE tunnels such that each b2b traffic aggregate has almost the same blocking probability.
 If the loads of the aggregates change, an ABA mechanism has to reassign the network capacity to the tunnels in order to keep the blocking probabilities balanced.
 To trigger the capacity reassignment, we need a qualified feedback from the network about the current traffic aggregates and their blocking probabilities.
-Basically, both can be obtained through measurements.
+Basically, both can be acquired through measurements.
 However, there are two reasons why we do not measure the blocking probabilities directly.
-Firstly, blocking probabilities are usually in the order of 10^{-3} or below and a relatively long time is required to get a good estimate.
+Firstly, blocking probabilities are usually in the order of $10^{-3}$ or below and a relatively long time is required to get a good estimate.
 Secondly, we want to detect situations with high blocking probabilities before they actually occur in order to avoid them.
 Therefore, we rather observe the time-variant traffic matrix and calculate the blocking probabilities using the Kaufman-Roberts algorithm.
 The details on the calculation procedure which is explained in [4] are omitted due to the lack of space.
-Traffic matrix estimation is known as a difficult problem [8] but, e.g., LDP statistics can provide sufficient support to derive an appropriate estimate of the current traffic matrix [27].
+We know that traffic matrix estimation is a difficult problem [8] but e.g. LDP statistics can provide sufficient support to derive an appropriate estimate of the current traffic matrix [26].

 An intelligent entity is required to gather all the network monitoring information and to calculate thereon the necessary tunnel capacities.
 This entity might also be used to remotely (re-)configure the tunnels in the network.
-In contrast to a bandwidth broker, the entity might be implemented such that it is not vital to normal network operation.
-If so, it only optimizes the resource management of the network and the tunnel capacity assignment is performed offline.
+In contrast to, e.g., a bandwidth broker, the entity might be implemented such that it is not vital to normal network operation.
+If so, the tunnel capacity assignment procedure can be performed offline.

-3.2 Concepts for Adaptive Bandwidth Allocation
+B. Concepts for Adaptive Bandwidth Allocation